andrebiegel/apache-reverse-proxies/README.md

 ---
 layout: post
-title:  "Web Development; Configuration in UI: Experience from an integration perspective"
+title:  "Web Development: Configuration in UI: Experiences from an integration perspective"
 ---
 This lenghty one tries to translate backend guidelines in configuration handling towards frontend development.. feel free to discuss or rant at ... gist url ;-)